-- a.
-Cords will be of the three-wire grounded type whenever possible. - b.
-All temporary power circuits will be equipped with a Ground Fault Circuit Interrupter.
-Use of an extension cord is considered temporary power. - c.
-All temporary lighting fixtures will be equipped with bulb guards. - d.
-Extension Cords: - (1) Extension cords will not be used as a substitute for permanent wiring.
-Contact Facilities Management to install more electrical outlets if necessary. - (2) Extension cords will not be plugged into each other in succession in order to reach an outlet. - (3) Extension cords will not run through, behind, or in walls, ceilings or floors or other concealed space.
-Nor will they be run in or through ventilation ducts. - (4) Do not place extension cords under carpets, under doors, or other locations that subject the cord to abrasion or other damage. - (5) Avoid creating a tripping hazard; do not place extension cords across walkways.
-If it is unavoidable, tape the cord to floor or walkway in order to negate the tripping hazard. - (6) Discard extension cords with broken wires or damaged insulation; splicing or taping is not allowed.
+- Cords will be of the three-wire grounded type whenever possible. - All temporary power circuits will be equipped with a Ground Fault Circuit Interrupter.
+Use of an extension cord is considered temporary power. - All temporary lighting fixtures will be equipped with bulb guards. - Extension Cords: - Extension cords will not be used as a substitute for permanent wiring.
+Contact Facilities Management to install more electrical outlets if necessary. - Extension cords will not be plugged into each other in succession in order to reach an outlet. - o Extension cords will not run through, behind, or in walls, ceilings or floors or other concealed space.
+Nor will

-- (7) Where hazardous atmospheres may exist, due to the presence of flammable gases or vapors or explosive dusts, extension cords will not be used. - (8) The combined length of the appliance cord and extension cord that is used on portable equipment, such a floor scrubber, projectors and hand tools, will not exceed 100 feet. - (9) Uncoil long cords when in use, to avoid overheating. - (10) Replace short appliance cords with a longer one when appropriate. - (11) Select a cord with proper insulating materials if there will be exposure to moisture, oil or other chemicals. - (12) Frequently check the cord insulation, plug and connector for damage.
+- they be run in or through ventilation ducts. - Do not place extension cords under carpets, under doors, or other locations that subject the cord to abrasion or other damage. - Avoid creating a tripping hazard; do not place extension cords across walkways.
+If it is unavoidable, tape the cord to floor or walkway in order to negate the tripping hazard. - o Discard extension cords with broken wires or damaged insulation; splicing or taping is not allowed. - Where hazardous atmospheres may exist, due to the presence of flammable gases or vapors or explosive dusts, extension cords will not be used. - The combined length of the appliance cord and extension cord that is used on portable equipment, such a floor scrubber, projectors and hand tools, will not exceed 100 feet. - Uncoil long cords when in use, to avoid overheating. - o Replace short appliance cords with a longer one when appropriate - Select a cord with proper insulating materials if there will be exposure to moisture, oil or other chemicals. - o Frequently check the cord insulation, plug and connector for damage.